helsbels-del/Boss-Brain/README.md

 I have created a terminal-based code breaker game called Boss Brain Challenge, based on the original MasterMind board game that I loved playing in my younger years with my family and friends.
 It has the same rules as the Mastermind game.
 The PC takes the place of the codemaker and the player is the codebreaker.
 The codemaker generates a secret code of 4 colours, there are 6 colours to choose from.
 Then the codebreaker has to guess the secret code in a number of attempts.
 The number of attempts depends on the level selected.
 Level 1 is 12 attempts, level 2 is 10 attempts and level 3 is 8 attempts.
 I also added a bonus challenge where the player has to guess a code word.
 Here the amount of attempts you get is based on how many letters are in the word.
-I have set this at 1.5 x the length of the word.
-For emaple, if the word is 6 letters long then the player will get 9 attempts.
-I currently have 4 code words in a list and the computer will randomly pick a word each time the game is played.
+I have set this at 2.0 x the length of the word.
+For example, if the word is 6 letters long then the player will get 12 attempts.
+I currently have 10 code words in a list and the computer will randomly pick a word each time the game is played.

 ### **Target Audience**

 The original Mastermind game is suitable for ages 8+.
 This version of the game would be suitable for 8+ also though the younger ages may require adult supervision.
-It is a great family game, as a board game, though this is more a one person game playing against the PC, though you could play alternate games against the PC as a family and keep score as you would in the original board games, where the winner is the person who guesses the secret code in the least attempts.
+It is a great family game, as a board game, though this is more a one person game playing against the PC, though you could play alternate games against the PC as a family and keep score as you would in the original board games, where the winner is the person who guesses the secret code in the least amount of attempts.

 ### **User Requirements**